--FAQ
+SFO-UK Representative (Rep) FAQ

-What do I need to evidence in order to meet the requirements of an SFO-UK Rep and gain a certificate for my portfolio
+What do I need to evidence in order to meet the requirements of an SFO-UK Rep and gain a certificate for my portfolio?

 You need to prove you have made contact (with reply) from the undergraduate lead, surgical society and British Forum of Aspiring Surgeons(BFAS).
 The emails addresses for these can be found on the Royal College of Surgeons of England website.
-You should organise at least one ENT event a year and report the feedback to the committee.
-You should evidence the dissemination of our prizes and our annual conference to both the undergraduate lead, surgical societies (and their social channels) and your own networks.
-You should like our acebook, nstagram and witter pages.
+You should organise at least one ENT event a year and report the feedback for the event to the committee.
+You should evidence the dissemination of our prizes and our annual conference to both the undergraduate lead, surgical societies (and their social channels) and your own networks e.g. screenshots of distribution.
+You should like our Facebook, Instagram and Twitter pages.

 How can SFO-UK help with surgical portfolios?